 Publications and Awards

-2021 – Engine House VFX created and released a short animation based on Maia's children's book Wylder.
+2021 – Engine House VFX created a short film based on Maia's children's book Wylder.

 2019 – publication of Wylder, a silent picture book by Maia.
 Wylder was featured in magazines such as Psychologies Magazine, Absolutely Mama Magazine, Juno Magazine, and Cornwall Today.